 Researchers at Washington State University found that when a strawberry plant grows without persistent pesticides, it produces phytochemicals as its own pest control, and new studies are finding that those same phytochemicals may enhance the nutritional profile of the plant.

 Phytochemicals are the same substances responsible for aromas and flavors, and there’s a strong suggestion that organic plants are healthier, and taste better, because they’re allowed to thrive without a synthetic chemical burden.
-Read more about the strawberry study by Washington State University.
+Learn more about studies into the health benefits of organic foods.

 Where did you first learn about organic food?
 Share your experience in the comments below.